initMAX/Zabbix-Items-LinkedIn-Followers/README.md

-# LinkedIn Folowers count without API
+# How to get LinkedIn profile followers count with Zabbix

-[//]: # (Po úpravách je nožné publikovat)

 A common way to get information about social media profiles is to use the API.
 However, this usually requires sifting through a more or less complicated process of obtaining an API Token.

-Here's a demonstration of how to do it without API.
+Here's a demonstration of how to do it in Zabbix without API.

-Here is two ways how this can be done
+Here are two ways how this can be done:

 - [with template](#templates)
-**or**
+or
 - [manual configuration](#manual-configuration)

 ## Templates